P4ZD4N/miesiany-miesiany-kebab/README.md

 ## 💡 Features

+- Authentication system, taking into data security.
+For this purpose, the bcrypt encryption algorithm was used.
 - Eye-catching, well-tailored and well-thought user interface.
 - Responsive Web Design to improve accessibility of page at all types of devices,
 - Multilingual pages (Polish or English),